Civil legal system based on Portuguese civil law; no judicial review of legislation.

 Foreign investor rules

-Foreign investment is governed by Angolan Private Investment Law (Law no. 14/15, of 11 August 2015) and the Private Investment Regulation (Presidential Decree no. 182/15, of 30 September 2015 ), which apply to all investments carried out by foreign entities in the country regardless the amounts involved (this includes incorporation of companies; opening of branches; acquisition of real estate; etc.).
-Domestic investments equal or higher than AKZ 50 million will also be covered by the Private Investment Law and Regulation.
+Foreign investment is governed by Angolan Private Investment Law (which was amended and republished by Law no. 10/21, of 22 April 2021) and the Private Investment Regulation (which was amended and republished by Presidential Decree no. 271/21, of 16 November 2021), which apply to all investments carried out by foreign entities in the country regardless the amounts involved (this includes incorporation of companies; opening of branches; acquisition of real estate; etc.).

-Upon the submission and approval of a foreign investment project and by entering into an investment contract with the Angolan State, foreign investors are entitled to pursue its investment in the country and be eligible to repatriate dividends abroad.
-Foreign investments above USD 1 million can benefit from certain tax benefits and incentives.
-These are not automatically granted and depend on the prior assessment of the project impact, based on certain criteria including: location of the investment; the value of the investment; job creation; Angolan shareholder percentage; project referring to specific sectors of activity; impact on exports; and local Angolan added value.
+Upon the submission and approval of a foreign investment project, foreign investors are entitled to pursue its investment in the country and be eligible to repatriate dividends to abroad.
+Foreign investments can benefit from different tax benefits and incentives depending upon certain factors (e.g. location, applicable private investment regime, sector of activity, investment amount, creation of direct workplaces / jobs for nationals).
+These are not automatically granted and depend on the prior assessment of the project impact, based on certain criteria including: location of the investment; value of the investment; job creation; priority sectors of activity; etc.

 Foreign investment can be qualified as direct (such as equity or import of equipment or machinery) or indirect (investments by way of loans, shareholder loans, supplementary contributions, patented technology, registered trademarks or industrial secrets and patterns).
 Indirect investment, however, cannot exceed specified proportions of the overall investment (such as 50% in case of indirect investment and 30% in respect of shareholder loans).